St John's Wood tube station: Transfer from Bakerloo line to Jubilee line

 After the start of World War II, Lord's station closed and was replaced by St John's Wood, which was on the Stanmore branch of the Bakerloo line.
 At the time, there were two northern branches of this line: the Stanmore branch and the Watford branch.
 In 1979, the Jubilee line was opened and replaced the Stanmore branch of the Bakerloo line.
-The Watford branch of the Bakerloo line was changed to the northern side to Harrow & Wealdstone.

 In March 2007, a test was held at the station to allow understanding of how toxic gas might spread throughout London Underground stations and buildings during a terrorist attack.
 A non-toxic test gas – Sulfur hexafluoride – was released throughout the station, and monitored as it drifted around.
 The station operated as normal throughout the tests.

 Services

-St John's Wood station is on the Jubilee line between Swiss Cottage to the north and Baker Street to the south.
+St John's Wood station is on the Jubilee line in London fare zone 2.
+It is between Swiss Cottage to the north and Baker Street to the south.
 Train frequencies vary throughout the day, but generally operate every 2–5 minutes between 05:54 and 00:18 in both directions.
 During some events at Lord's Cricket Ground, this station sometimes becomes exit only.
 Other nearby stations are Maida Vale, Warwick Avenue, Swiss Cottage and Baker Street.